 About"To be placeless in one's remembering is not only to be disoriented; it is to be decidedly disadvantaged with regard to what a more complete mnemonic experience might deliver.
 Places serve to situate one's memorial life."

 Since its initial conception the photographic image has been influential in developing our realisation of an imprinted sense of geographical imagination contributing to the process by which we 'picture place'.
 From picture postcards to magazine illustrations, the reproduction of images and their subsequent circulation has served to manipulate our ideas of landscape and its connections to national identity.
 Are our perceptions culturally determined?
 Or is the sense of identification with the landscape of our homeland a personal reflection of our lives?

-I graduated from the University of Portsmouth with a BA (Hons) in Photography (2002) and have completed an MA in Art, Design & Media (2008).
+Jacky graduated from the University of Portsmouth with a BA (Hons) in Photography in 2002 and completed an MA in Art, Design & Media in 2008.
 Studio Holder at Art Space Portsmouth - Member since 2008.

 Download Jacky Dillon's CV here